 In 2004, CSA developed a recognition seal program.
 Working with individual company partners, the CSA registered trademark assures the consumer confidence that the trademarked product is free of wheat, barley, rye and oats (WBRO).

-On August 19, 2004, a foundation was officially established, the Affiliated American CSA Foundation, Inc. AACSA Foundation aids and assists the CSA mission, activities and membership.
-The AACSA Foundation also promotes and encourages the support of the organization through financial contributions.
-Separate volunteer officers serve the work of the AACSA Foundation.
+On August 19, 2004, a foundation was officially established, the A World Celiac Community Foundation, Inc. AWCC Foundation aids and assists the CSA mission, activities and membership.
+The AWCC Foundation also promotes and encourages the support of the organization through financial contributions.
+Separate volunteer officers serve the work of the AWCC Foundation.

 In fulfilling its mission of service, CSA provides new patient support through consultation by phone, website and email.
 They publish and distribute the newest scientific information relating to celiac disease, provide the latest research data and publish annually “The CSA Gluten-Free Product Listing.”
 A complete informational website is maintained by CSA, along with organizing an annual national educational conference.
 CSA is a voice in Washington, D.C., participating in the Digestive Disease National Coalition (DDNC), working with national representatives and creating a visible awareness to other Washington advocacy groups, promoting the CSA mission “Celiacs Helping Celiacs.”